Pinkerton Elementary Language Policy

 - Spanish instruction centers around the Five Standards of Foreign Language Learning from ACTFL (American Council on the Teaching of Foreign Languages): Cultures, Communication, Connections, Communities, and Comparisons.

 - Where relevant and authentic connections can be made, the Spanish educator is purposeful about supporting and enriching grade level units of inquiry.
-Spanish is also visible throughout the school as educators display Spanish classroom labels, include Spanish in the daily announcements, and utilize useful phrases that are taught and disseminated to the entire school.
+Spanish is also visible throughout the school as educators display Spanish classroom labels, and utilize useful phrases that are taught and disseminated to the entire school.
+Spanish, as well as additional languages of our families, are included in the daily announcements along with cultural tips and highlights,

 ENGLISH as a SECOND LANGUAGE (ESL) INSTRUCTION